 Before 1897, no public library existed.
 However, there was a reading room rented by the village for $4.00 per month in the home of the local shoemaker.
 Here the villagers could read various newspapers, journals, and magazines.

 A vote took place in the Orange Hall, January 5, 1897 and as a result, the electors of Sundridge gave their consent for the library to be established.
-As the years progressed the library became the Sundridge-Strong Union Public Library.
+In 1978 the Village of Sundridge agreed to share their Library with the Township of Strong and formed the Sundridge-Strong Union Public Library.